 Greetings coffee lovers!
 It’s Summer, and we’ve got our first shipment of Brazilian Fruit Basket, last summer’s popular single-origin coffee, revered for its superior flavor for iced coffee and cold-brew coffee.
 The new harvest is in, and finally available.
-We roasted our first test batches this week.
+We roasted our first test batches this week!
 We’ll start serving it at Michael’s Cafe American beginning July 12th.
 The top stars of this season’s harvest are all from Latin America.
-We’re also featuring Brazilian Chocolat, Brazilian Espresso Lady, as well as Guatemala Antigua.

 This summer we’re featuring two of my favorite single origin coffees, Ethiopian Yirgacheffe, and Guatemala Antigua.
-We have a new Ethiopian, limited edition, that I look forward to sampling.
+We just received a small amount of Ethiopian Guji G1 that I look forward to sampling.
 More on this batch when we’ve evaluated it.
-This summer we’re featuring Latin American coffees, Brazilian Espresso Lady, which is ideal for espresso, and also an all-around good, balanced single-origin coffee, and Brazilian Chololat (most popular item from our coffee importer) which always exceeds expectations.
+This summer we’re featuring Latin American coffees, for example, Brazilian Chololat is the most popular item from our coffee importer.

 The story of coffee in Japan begins in the 1800s when it arrived on Dutch trading ships, and was prepared and served in the original Japanese coffee shops, 喫茶店.
 The kissaten, “tea tasting shop”, or “coffee lounge”, has a rich history in Japan.
-Coffee consumption grew in Japan after the arrival of Commodore Matthew Perry’s black ships in 1853, opening Japan to modernization and increased trade with the rest of the world.
+Coffee consumption grew in Japan after the arrival of Commodore Matthew Perry in 1853 — Matthew Perry’s black ships inspired our name, Black Ship Coffee — opening Japan to increased trade with the rest of the world.

 New Hours!
 11 am – 4 pm Thursday through Monday (Closed Tuesday, Wednesday, and Thursday, except holidays)